-2 BIOCHEMICAL BACKGROUND
+II.
+BIOCHEMICAL BACKGROUND

 In this section, we briefly review the necessary biochemical background that is needed throughout the paper.
 We start with docking events that typically happen at the so-called binding sites of a receptor molecule, e.g., a protein.
-Binding sites of a protein consist of a certain combination of amino acids that enable interaction and are somewhat exposed to external molecules.
-If a ligand (a small molecule) binds to this site, a certain biological function can be triggered (e.g., inhibiting or promoting an enzymatic reaction).
+Binding sites consist of a certain combination of amino acids that enable interaction and are somewhat exposed to external molecules.
+If a ligand (a small molecule) binds to this site, a certain biological function can be triggered (e.g., inhibiting or activating an enzymatic reaction).
 Ligands target macromolecules, for instance, receptor proteins for signal transduction, enzymes that catalyze reactions, or the spike proteins of viruses [5].
-Binding sites are often located within surface clefts or pockets, which are connected with the outer environment through molecular tunnels [11].
+Binding sites are often located in surface clefts or pockets, whereby lower-situated sites are connected to the outer environment through molecular tunnels [11].
 Identifying and visualizing such pockets from the molecular structure is a challenging task, which has been extensively investigated [12].
 However, the structural identification of pockets is not necessary in our case, as they will be inferred from the docking results.
-In the following section, we briefly introduce docking and the relevant physicochemical properties influencing the interactions between ligands and receptor proteins.
+In the following section, we briefly introduce docking and the relevant physicochemical properties influencing the interactions between ligands and proteins.
 For an in-depth introduction to molecular biology, we refer to Lodish et al. [13] or Alberts et al. [14].

-2.1 Virtual Screening using Molecular Docking
+A. Virtual Screening Using Molecular Docking